Disclaimer: As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon.com, at no extra cost to you – read more.

 Selecting the right Bimini top for our boat is more than just finding the right color and shape.
 My wife and I needed to find one that fit the measurements and dimensions of our boat.
 It also needed to be just the right height without added problems.
 These problems can involve weak frames and poorly designed tops.
 We spent a lot of time looking at different shapes and designs to determine what our boat needed and were able to figure out the following facts to determine what we needed.

-The first thing we determined is that the amount of light we wanted would only cover the front half of the boat.
-We like our shade when the sun is too hot, but we also wanted to be able to sit in the sun.
-This meant looking for a Bimini that would cover the front half of our boat.
+When fitting ours, we decided that we would only cover the front half of the boat because we like our shade when the sun is too hot, but we also wanted to be able to sit in the sun.

 Picking the right kind of material for our Bimini is as critical as the placement of it.
 We wanted something that would hold up to the test of time, but also would not fade or degrade in the sun and surf over the years.